kavete/kavete/README.md

 - 👋 Hi, I’m @kavete
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Django
+- I'm also interested in the integration of software and hardware

 <!---
 kavete/kavete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.